CankayaUniversity/ceng-407-408-2023-2024-Insightio/InsightioTracker/README.md

 ### Build Instructions

-1. Get `yolov8x.pt` from [here](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8x.pt) and place the file under both `InisightioTracker/`.
+1. Get `yolov8x.pt` from [here](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8x.pt) and place the file under `InisightioTracker/`.

 2. In the root (`InisghtioTracker/`) directory, run the following commands with a `PowerShell` session: